TinglyTaco46/starwars_app/README.md

 # starwars_app
-For the approach I took was to first make sure that the api I used was working was able to pull the data that I needed Once that was finised I wasnted to add and style the imgages that I wanted After I got all this my next step was to animate it Once my css and animation were done I went back into my javascript too change my method giving the images and evventlistneer and a modal to display the information when the picture was click on.
+For the approach I took was to first make sure that the api I used was working and was able to pull the data that I needed Once that was finised I wasnted to add and style the imgages that I wanted After I got all this my next step was to animate it Once my css and animation were done I went back into my javascript too change my method giving the images and evventlistneer and a modal to display the information when the picture was click on.